Arksine/moonraker/docs/configuration.md

 #
 #   If not configured then no objects will be tracked and published to
 #   the klipper/status topic.
+publish_split_status: False
+#   Configures how to publish status updates to MQTT.
+#
+#   When set to False (default), all Klipper object state updates will be
+#   published to a single mqtt state with the following topic:
+#     {instance_name}/klipper/status
+#
+#   When set to True, all Klipper object state updates will be published to
+#   separate mqtt topics derived from the object and item in the following
+#   format:
+#     {instance_name}/klipper/state/{objectname}/{statename}
+#
+#   The actual value of the state is published as "value" to the topic above.
+#   For example, if the heater_bed temperature was 24.0, this is the payload:
+#     {"eventtime": {timestamp}, "value": 24.0}
+#   It would be published to this topic:
+#     {instance_name}/klipper/state/heater_bed/temperature
 default_qos: 0
 #   The default QOS level used when publishing or subscribing to topics.
 #   Must be an integer value from 0 to 2.
 The default is 0.